Lean Body Mass Calculator

 It should be noted that this will be quite inaccurate but may work well as a rule of thumb or best guess in the first instance.

-For an easier version of this, you can always choose an online calculator for lean body mass.
+For an easier version of this, you can always choose an online calculator for lean body mass like the one below.

 2. Using your body fat percentage

 You can also use your body fat percentage to work out your lean body mass, as mentioned above.
 Divide your percent body fat by 100 to make it a decimal.
 Then multiply this number by your total weight.

 For example, if you weigh 80kg and have learned that your body fat percentage is 15%, multiply 80 x 0.15.
 This is your fat mass in kilograms (800 x 0.15 = 12kg).
 Then simply subtract this from your total weight to get your lean body mass.
 Here, we are looking at 80 - 12 = 68kg of lean body mass.

 The tricky part here is finding out your body fat percentage.
 The techniques below will all enable you to do so but the trade-off mentioned above comes into play: generally, the more accurate the method, the less accessible it is to most people.